Part-time or term-time work

-Not only will a part-time job help you earn extra cash, it can also provide you with valuable work experience which will help you find graduate level opportunities.
-It will demonstrate to graduate recruiters that you are able to balance work with study commitments, in addition to helping you develop new skills.
+Not only will a part-time job help you earn extra cash, it can also provide valuable work experience to support future applications to graduate and other opportunities.
+It will demonstrate to recruiters that you are able to balance work with study commitments, in addition to helping you develop and provide evidence of your work and transferable skills.

-Where else can you look for part time opportunities?
+Where else can you look for part-time jobs?

-Please use appropriate caution when sourcing vacancies on social media platforms and online, if you have any uncertainty as to the legitimacy of a vacancy you are welcome to contact us at firstname.lastname@example.org for a second opinion on a vacancy you have found.
+If you have any concerns as to the legitimacy of a vacancy you find online, you are welcome to email the details to us at firstname.lastname@example.org for a second opinion.

 Hours of work - recommendations

-We would also advise that you try to cut back on part-time work during exam times to enable you to focus 100% on your all-important exams.
+We also advise that you try to cut back on part-time work during exam times and around other key deadlines, to enable you to focus 100% on your all-important assessments.

 If you are an international student please remember that the number of hours you may work, and your entitlement to work during your studies, may depend upon your visa.
-For more information please visit UKCISA - https://www.ukcisa.org.uk/
+For more information please visit UKCISA.